Table of Contents

 DNA libraries make it easier to access a gene of interest.
 However, because of the variety of DNA fragments included in certain libraries, several techniques have been developed to easily isolate and identify genes of interest from the libraries.

 Southern blot method

-One of the most common gene identification techniques is the southern blot method.
+One of the most common gene identification techniques is the Southern blot method.
 It combines electrophoresis and probe hybridization.
 The gel containing the separated DNA fragments is transferred or blotted to a nitrocellulose paper to produce a nucleic acid “print.”

 The nitrocellulose containing the bound DNA is then exposed to a hybridization probe containing a single DNA fragment with a specific sequence that can determine the presence of the target DNA.
-It employs a radioactive labeled atom or molecule tags using fluorescent or chromogenic dyes.
+It employs a radioactively labeled atom or molecule tags using fluorescent or chromogenic dyes.

 Northern blot and western blot methods